QuantSKhong/SIPEREA/README.md

 ## License
 * BSD-3-Clause
-* AniLength is distributed 'as is'.
+* SIPEREA is distributed 'as is'.
 No warranty of any kind is expressed or implied.
 You use the program at your own risk.

 ## Contact
 * Sang-Kyu Jung (skjung@hongik.ac.kr)